 Develop your scholarly talents.
 Enhance your writing and research skills.
 Engage in energetic conversations with faculty and other Honors colleagues.
 Apply to the Judaic Studies Honors Program!

-The Honors Program in Judaic Studies includes both a two-credit fall Honors Research Seminar and a four-credit spring Judaic Studies Honors Thesis.
+The Honors Program in Judaic Studies includes both a four-credit fall Honors Research Seminar and a four-credit spring Judaic Studies Honors Thesis.
 The program is open to seniors majoring in Judaic Studies who carry a GPA in the major of 3.5 or higher.
 Admission to the program is by application, including a personal statement, brief writing sample, and résumé.
 For more information, please contact the Director of Undergraduate Studies or the Department Chair.

 Students will be required to make three presentations: one on the thesis topic, a second on research methods and plan, and finally a prospectus of approximately 500 - 1250 words (2 - 5 pages).

 At the end of the semester, students will have developed and refined a thesis statement, abstract, and bibliography.
 At this point, students will be assigned a faculty advisor to guide them through the writing process for the spring course Judaic Studies Honors Thesis.
-The fall Honors Research Seminar will meet weekly on Wednesday from 1:10 - 2:40 in the Judaic Studies Department Seminar Room.

 Students will research and write a substantial thesis under the supervision of a faculty advisor.
 Complete drafts of the thesis will be due in early April.
 A final, revised thesis is due late April.
 Students will meet bi-weekly to review progress, present on theses, and workshop issues that arise in writing.

 Nina First: “The Language of Jewish Anti-Zionism: A Socio-historical Analysis of Yiddish’s Taut